bngom/azure-databricks-cicd/cheat cheet.md

 **Release Pipeline: continue**

-Let's first create a new variable group and link it this time with our azure keyvault.
+Let's first create a new variable group and link it with our azure keyvault.

 - Go to Pipelines > Library
-- Click on *Variable* and add a new variable group
+- Click on *Variables* and add a new variable group
 - Toggle `Link secrets from an Azure vault as variables`
 - Select your subscription
 - Select the key vault name